Unformed legal roads (paper roads) Unformed legal roads (paper roads)

 Encroachments

 Road encroachments can occur on the surface, beneath (subsoil) or above (airspace) the legal road corridor.
-Road encroachments are not allowed, although exceptions may be considered by AT on a case by case basis.
-Granting a licence to occupy the road surface, or a lease for airspace or subsoil will generally be for only a limited period of time and be subject to various conditions and restrictions to protect public usage.
+Road encroachments are not allowed, although exceptions may be considered by AT on a case-by-case basis.
+Any licence granted to occupy the road surface, or a lease for airspace or subsoil, will generally be for a limited time only and subject to various conditions and restrictions to protect public usage.

 There are many situations where, despite it being illegal, unformed legal roads have been partially or fully obstructed by the placement of fence lines, locked gates, trees, buildings and other structures.
-AT policy is that generally these obstructions are to be removed to preserve the right of public access.
-Download the road surface, airspace and subsoil encroachment policy (PDF 257KB)
+Learn more about encroachment approvals.

 AT principles: